 1. Is Hum Croatia really the smallest town in the world?

 Yes!
-It holds the Guinness World Record for the smallest official town, with a population of around 20–30 people.
+The Guinness World Records recognize it as the smallest official town because it has a population of 20–30 residents.

 2. What is the best time to visit Hum, Istria?